Day of Disaster: Plot

 In the Tracy Island lounge, Grandma reports that she has lost her edible transmitter (a personal homing device).
 Jeff concludes that someone has accidentally eaten it and suspects one of his sons, but a simple process of elimination reveals that he himself is the culprit.
 Jeff leaves the lounge to take a transmitter-dissolving medicine while a highly amused Alan laughs into a magazine.

 While visiting Lady Penelope in England, Brains watches television coverage of the transport of the Martian Space Probe (MSP).
 Due to Mars' position relative to Earth, the probe is to be launched from England instead of Cape Kennedy.
-Two engineers, Bill and Frank, are aboard the probe rocket's command module in the nose cone, Bill and Frank, carrying out pre-flight checks while it is driven to the launch site on the back of a transporter truck.
+Two engineers, Bill and Frank, are aboard the probe rocket's command module in the nose cone, carrying out pre-flight checks while it is driven to the launch site on the back of a transporter truck.
 Disaster strikes when the Allington River Suspension Bridge, which had been weakened by a storm, collapses; the load is well within the overall capacity of the bridge, but not as a concentrated mass, and the Bridge Controller and Clayton were under pressure to allow the probe to cross.
 The rocket sinks to the riverbed, in an upright launch position, and covered in debris from the bridge.
 The impact sets off the probe's automatic launch countdown: after 12 hours, the rocket will blast off and kill both men.